anton-k/talks/csound-journal/Csound-expression-paper.md

 With `setDur` we set the duration in seconds of the signal to record.

-## Using UIs
+### Using UIs

 The Csound has built in support for UI-widgets (they are implemented with FLTK).
-There is support for UI in csound expression also.
+There is support for UI in Csound expression also.
 But it's organized in different way.

 In the Haskell library UI is a container for the value augmented with visual appearance.
 We can combine containers together to create a compound value.
 We can apply functions to